mjrb/The-Sound-Of-Telephony/README.md

 use linux
 instal ruby 2.whatever
 get musescore in your $path
-don't use muse score from your distros repo use this one
+don't use muse score from your distros repo find an executible for muscore 2.1

 # how to use
 ./process <your number>